marekaf/blog.marekbartik.com/content/posts/2019-09-26_google-container-registry-lifecycle-policy-for-images-retention/index.md

 Right now I’m running this in Gitlab-CI pipeline on a cron schedule (once a day) to evaluate it’s dry-run logs for production GCP projects.

+## Summary

-I’m planning on rewriting this to python (py-kubeng and docker-py) if Google will not to come up with ETA for this feature :(
+I’m planning on rewriting this to python (py-kubeng and docker-py) if Google will not to come up with ETA for this feature.